-PACTA BC, the Professional Animal Care and Training Association of BC, was formerly VIATA, the Vancouver Island Animal Training Association.
+The Professional Animal Care and Training Association of BC (PACTA BC), was formerly VIATA, the Vancouver Island Animal Training Association.

-In June of 2019 Lisbeth Plant and Valerie Barry met again at the BC SPCA Animal Behaviour Science Symposium.
-During their catch-up discussion, Valerie told Lisbeth that she had been following VIATA and wanted to chat about regulating the dog training industry, and she thought VIATA would be a good group to do just that.
-Valerie wanted to encourage VIATA to expand province-wide and pursue regulation.
-Lisbeth was also strongly in favour of regulating dog training and was excited to bring this message to the Board and members of VIATA!
+In June of 2019 Lisbeth Plant and Valerie Barry met at the BC SPCA Animal Behaviour Science Symposium.
+During their catch-up discussion, Valerie and Lisbeth discussed how VIATA, as a well established organisation, could be a perfect springboard to a province-wide initiative to support animal care and training professionals.
+Lisbeth was also strongly in favour of expanding and was excited to bring this message to the Board and members of VIATA!

 Expansion was officially approved at an Extraordinary General Meeting on 8 March 2020, and we became PACTA BC.

 My first contact with Domena Diesing was in the Fall of 2010, when she called to interview me before referring a client.
 Domena had been given my name by Chrissie Diron at the Vital K9 Swimming Pool in Errington, but even so, she put me through all the probing and uncomfortable questions appropriate before making such a referral.
 Domena and I immediately connected and respected each other, and Domena did refer that client to me!

 A week or two later, Domena called again with a proposal to create a group of canine professionals on Vancouver Island.

 Domena—and I, to a lesser extent—pulled together a group of friends in the industry who were also eager to support and encourage force free, science- and reward-based training and handling methods for companion animals.